 Naming a Repository

 The repository is created when an ODX service connects to it for the first time.
-Once that has happened, you can give the repository a name.
-The name is currently only displayed in the User Portal.
+Once that has happened, you can give the repository a name if you have the ODX Admin permission.
+The name is currently only displayed in the Portal.

 To name a repository